asiryan/EllipticCurves/docs/releasing.md

 This command builds and explicitly packs the library.
 Disabling automatic packing for this invocation avoids coupling the pack operation to the project's normal `GeneratePackageOnBuild` behavior.
-At the current version, the output is `artifacts/nuget/EllipticCurves.3.1.0.nupkg`.
+The package is written to `artifacts/nuget/`, with its filename derived from the package ID and version in the project file.

 Before uploading, inspect the package archive for the `lib/netstandard2.0` DLL and XML documentation, the README, license and icon.
 Confirm that the `.nuspec`